JianingYao/scRNA-seq-genetic-ancestry/README.md

 **This repository documents all necessary scripts for the analysis in *Evaluating genetic-ancestry inference from single-cell RNA-seq data* paper.**

-## Tutorial: from reads to genetic-ancestry inference
+## Tutorial: from scRNA-seq reads to genetic-ancestry inference

 To complete